The apartments are both found on the first floor facing the asphalt road, they are already rented and are sold separately.

 Its selling price is 22.000 Euros.

-Right next to the previous apartment and also on the first floor there is the 57mē two (2) bedroom corner apartment.
+Right next to the previous apartment and also on the first floor there is the 57mē one (1) bedroom corner apartment.

-It comprises of a kitchen/living/dining room area, two bedrooms and a toilet while it also enjoys a balcony.
+It comprises of a kitchen and a living room area, one bedroom and a toilet while it also enjoys a balcony.

 This charming apartment is now rented for 190 Euros per month and requires a renovation.